How do I become a member of the provident fund?

 The trustees have the right to call for medical evidence to their satisfaction.

 Should you have a pre-existing condition and you are disabled within 12 months of becoming a member, by reason of that injury or illness in respect of which you sought medical advice or you knew or could reasonably have been expected to know about, 6 months before the date on which you became a member, your disability claim will be repudiated

-Should the disability application be successful, in addition to your fund credit you may be entitled to a disability benefit of 3¼ (three and a quarter) times your annual fund salary subject to the maximum capital disability benefit.
+Should the disability application be successful, in addition to your fund credit you may be entitled to a disability benefit of 3.25 times your annual fund salary subject to the maximum capital disability benefit.
 If you become disabled during the 10 (ten) years prior to normal retirement date, the benefit will decrease in accordance with the following table, depending on the number of years prior to normal retirement date:

 Years prior to normal retirement date